South African Field Epidemiology Training Programme:

 - Results of the National Bench Mark Test –please visit the website of National Bench Mark Test via the website: nbt.ac.za and Tel: +27 (0)21 650 3523 for more information on dates and venues of the test.
 Please note that this is a University of Pretoria requirement and NOT a University of the Witwatersrand requirement.

-- Proof of the online application from the University of Pretoria OR the University of the Witwatersrand as follows:
+- Proof of the online application from the University of Pretoria AND the University of the Witwatersrand as follows:

-University of the Witwatersrand: Evidence of application to study Field Epidemiology (currently reflecting online as Population-Based Field Epidemiology) in the MSc Epidemiology Programme of University of the Witwatersrand.
-Wits postgraduate application forms can be accessed online at: http://www.wits.ac.za/postgraduate/applications/ Also visit the following page for the discipline specific requirements: http://www.wits.ac.za/publichealth/academic-programmes/postgraduate/master-of-science-in-epidemiology/
+University of the Witwatersrand: Evidence of application to study Field Epidemiology in the MSc Epidemiology Programme of the University of the Witwatersrand.
+Wits postgraduate application forms can be accessed online at http://www.wits.ac.za/postgraduate/applications/ Also visit the following page for the discipline-specific requirements: http://www.wits.ac.za/publichealth/academic-programmes/postgraduate/master-of-science-in-epidemiology/

-Applicants should note to apply for accommodation if they will require it.
-The deadline for accommodation application is 30 October 2017.
+Applicants should note to apply for accommodation if they require it.
+The deadline for accommodation application is 30 October 2018.

 You may also hand deliver the above application forms to Gloria Motshudi, SAFETP Administration Office, Room L6, PRF Reception Building, NICD, No 1 Modderfontein Road, Sandringham, Johannesburg.

 For enquiries or more information, please contact:

 University of the Witwatersrand: Busi Mamabolo, telephone: +27 11 717 2605, email firstname.lastname@example.org